nathanhosselton/DadKit/README.md

 #  Making Requests

-DadKit uses [PromiseKit](https://promisekit.org) to return `Promise`s from each API request instead of taking a completion handler.
+DadKit uses [PromiseKit](https://promisekit.org) to return a `Promise` from each API request instead of taking a completion handler.
 For instance:

 ```swift
 import PromiseKit